Skip to content

 extends fun storeBuilder(self: Builder, cell: Builder): Builder;

-Appends all data from a Builder cell to the copy of the Builder.
+Appends all data from a Builder cell to a copy of the Builder.
 Returns that copy.

 Usage example: